 So you are looking for your next adventure and always fancied a stint overseas.
-Asia might seem an obvious option and it can be a great place to gain some excellent experience.
+Legal jobs in Asia could be an option and it can be a great place to gain some excellent experience.
 However, do be prepared.
 These tips below should help set you on your way.

 Singapore is a small and close-knit market.
 Using a head-hunter who has direct knowledge of the market and who personally knows the partners and the culture of the teams is fundamental.
 An agent who knows the market well will be able to give you in depth advice.
 They will also be able to give you the low-down on what the firm is like locally as firms’ overseas offices are often very different to back home.

-A good agent will know her or his market well.
+A good agent will know their market well.
 Singapore in particular is small, and a successful consultant should have all the necessary connections.
 Working this way enables you to manage the interview process efficiently.
 You will also gain from getting unbiased advice on the firms you are applying to.

 Take a careful and selective approach.
 Before sending out your CV ensure the firm has an active role or has shown express interest in your specific profile.